Bosnia and Herzegovina and the International Monetary Fund: 2009 intervention

-2012
+2012 intervention

-On September 26, 2012, the IMF approved a 24 month long Stand-By Arrangement program with Bosnia and Herzegovina worth 338.2 million SDR, or around $520.6 million USD.
-The program immediately made available 50.73 million SDR, or around $78.1 million USD, with the express purpose of addressing domestic structural weaknesses in its economic framework.
+On September 26, 2012, the IMF approved a 24 month long Stand-By Arrangement program with Bosnia and Herzegovina worth 338.2 million SDR, or around US$520.6 million.
+The program immediately made available 50.73 million SDR, or around US$78.1 million, with the express purpose of addressing domestic structural weaknesses in its economic framework.
 There are four main aims of this arrangement, the first of which is further strengthening the role of the Fiscal Council in order to improve national policy coordination.
 The other main tenants of this arrangement are to aid fiscal consolidation through continued structural reforms to maintain medium-term economic stability, to further increase the countries crisis preparedness.
 With these reforms being implemented, the IMF believed that they will catalyze the economic environment and create an environment that will be more conducive to private sector development.

-2016
+2016 intervention

-The most recent intervention by the IMF in Bosnia and Herzegovina occurred in 2016 in the form of a three year loan under the Extended Fund Facility (EFF).
-The authorized loan amount is 443 million SDR ($612 million USD), which is 167% of the countries quota, and 63.4 million SDR ($87.7 million USD) of this amount was made available to Bosnia immediately.
+The most recent intervention by the IMF in Bosnia and Herzegovina occurred in 2016 in the form of a three-year loan under the Extended Fund Facility (EFF).
+The authorized loan amount is 443 million SDR (US$612 million), which is 167% of the countries quota, and 63.4 million SDR (US$87.7 million) of this amount was made available to Bosnia immediately.
 This loan is aimed at addressing a medium term balance of payments issue, as well as increasing overall economic potential and stability.
 The three main objectives of this program include structural reforms that attempt to boost private sector employment, gradually decreasing public debt, and reviving bank lending and credit growth.